Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

-Hence, the improved algorithm \textproc{ComputeCoverEdges()} executes in $O(w h^{4} \log h)$ time, reflecting the cost of ceiling-adjacency expansion and subsequent path-based filtering. \end{proof} \end{sublemma} \begin{remark}[Ordered Set Assumption] For the purpose of the worst-case time complexity analysis of \textproc{ComputeCoverEdges()}, we assume that all edge sets (such as the visited edge set and cover edge set) are implemented as ordered sets.
-This ensures that membership checks and tier-based access can be performed in $O(\log h)$ time per operation, validating the stated $O(w h^{4} \log h)$ bound. \end{remark}
+\begin{remark}[Ordered Set Assumption] For the purpose of the worst-case time complexity analysis of \textproc{ComputeCoverEdges()}, we assume that all sets (such as the visited edge set and cover edge set) are implemented as ordered sets, regardless of specific language-internal implementations (e.g., Python's hash-based sets).
+This ensures that membership checks, insertions, and deletions are performed in logarithmic time per operation, thereby validating the stated $\bigO(w h^{3} \log(wh))$ bound. \end{remark}

-In the original feasible-graph construction, all eligible edges were extended eagerly according to tier-based conditions.
-In contrast, the present implementation adopts a simulation-first strategy.

-Instead of extending all candidate edges, the deterministic Turing Machine is directly simulated from a given start edge.
-If the simulation proceeds exclusively along edges that have already been added to the feasible graph, no new edges are introduced.
-Edge extension is performed only when the simulation attempts to traverse a transition that is not yet represented in the graph.

-This strategy eliminates redundant edge expansions corresponding to computation walks that are already known to be valid.
-In particular, if the starting edge of a simulation is already present in the graph, then all edges encountered during that simulation are guaranteed to be present as well, and no further expansion is required.

-Compared to the original approach, which may extend all edges up to a given tier regardless of necessity, this method reduces the number of edge extensions from a worst-case polynomial bound to a strictly smaller polynomial bound that depends on the number of previously unseen simulation paths.

-\begin{remark}[Practical Cover-Edge Count] The worst-case time complexity of \textproc{ComputeCoverEdges()} assumes that all candidate edges could potentially be included as cover edges.
-In practice, however, only a small fraction of edges are ever added to the cover-edge set, so the actual runtime is typically much lower than the worst-case $O(w h^4 \log h)$ bound. \end{remark}
+\begin{remark}[Practical Cover-Edge Density and Performance] The worst-case time complexity of \textproc{ComputeCoverEdges()} is derived under the assumption that a large majority of total edges could potentially be identified as cover edges.
+In practice, however, the cover-edge set typically constitutes only a small fraction of the total edge set.
+Consequently, the empirical runtime is often significantly lower than the formal $\bigO(w h^3 \log(wh))$ upper bound, reflecting the inherent sparsity of cover-edge structures in typical computation graphs. \end{remark}

-\paragraph{Relation to the Original Cover-Edge Set.} The present construction computes \emph{ex-cover edges} rather than only cover edges.
-By definition, every cover edge is an ex-cover edge, hence the resulting edge set is a strict superset of the original cover-edge set.
+\paragraph{Relation to the Original Cover-Edge Set.} The current construction computes \emph{ex-cover edges} rather than strictly limiting the output to the original cover edges.
+By definition, every cover edge is an ex-cover edge; thus, the resulting set serves as a structural superset of the original cover-edge set.
+This enlargement is a strategic choice: while our primary interest lies in ceiling edges and their associated structures, adopting the broader ex-cover edge framework facilitates a more efficient computational procedure.

-This modification does not change the language recognized by the simulation.
-Any accepting computation walk uses only cover edges and therefore remains present in the enlarged graph.
-Additional edges merely introduce extra non-accepting walks, which are later eliminated during feasible-graph pruning.